Jawbox

-Jawbox is an American post-hardcore band from Washington, D.C., formed in 1989 by J. Robbins (vocals/guitar), Kim Coletta (bass), and Adam Wade (drums).
-After the trio released the album Grippe in 1991, Bill Barbot (guitar/vocals) joined as the fourth member.
-Jawbox released their second album Novelty in 1992, followed by Wade being replaced by Zach Barocas that same year.
+Jawbox was an American post-hardcore band from Washington, D.C., formed in 1989.
+The band currently consists of J. Robbins (vocals/guitar), Kim Coletta (bass), Zach Barocas (drums), and Brooks Harlan (guitars/vocals).
+The original lineup consisted of Robbins, Coletta, and Adam Wade (drums).
+Jawbox released their first two full-lengths Grippe (1991) and Novelty (1992) on the local independent label Dischord Records, eventually becoming the third best-selling band on the label, behind Minor Threat and Fugazi.
+Bill Barbot joined the band as an additional guitarist and vocalist after the release of Grippe, and Barocas replaced Wade on drums after the release of Novelty.

 Jawbox signed to the major label Atlantic Records and released their third album For Your Own Special Sweetheart in 1994, which spawned the band's most recognizable song "Savory".
 After the release of their fourth album Jawbox in 1996, the band departed from Atlantic, and subsequently disbanded in 1997.
 They reunited for a brief one-off show in 2009, followed by a full-time reunion in 2019.
-Barbot left the band in 2021 and he was replaced by Brooks Harlan.
+Barbot left the band in 2021 and he was replaced by Harlan, although in 2025 the band quietly disbanded again.

 History

 Formation, Grippe, and Novelty (1989–1992)

-From 1986 to 1989, J. Robbins had played in the final incarnation of Government Issue, the longest lived of the early Washington, D.C. hardcore punk bands.
+From 1986 to 1989, J. Robbins played in the final incarnation of Government Issue, the longest lived of the early Washington, D.C. hardcore punk bands.
 After Government Issue disbanded, Robbins formed Jawbox with bassist Kim Coletta and drummer Adam Wade.
 At the time, Robbins and Coletta were in a relationship, and Wade was a friend of Robbins that had recently returned home from college.
 The band's name was found while they were reading Brewer's Dictionary of Phrase and Fable, in which they saw that "a jawbox is a sink or sewer, and slang for television."
+Jawbox have cited various bands and artists as influences, including Fugazi, Helmet, Sonic Youth, Big Black, Naked Raygun, and Edsel, among others.

 Jawbox's first concert was alongside Shudder to Think and Fugazi in September 1989.
 Jawbox's first compilation appearance was with the song "Bullet Park", which was included on Maximumrocknroll magazine's 1989 compilation album, They Don't Get Paid, They Don't Get Laid, But Boy Do They Work Hard!.
-The trio released a self-titled demo EP in late 1989 on their own, followed by a second self-titled EP on Slamdek Records.
+The trio released a self-titled demo EP in late 1989 on their own, followed by a reissue on Slamdek Records.
 In early 1990, they released the single "Tools & Chrome".
 The single was their first use of the name DeSoto Records.
-DeSoto was an independent record label that was run by the band itself, which later grew in size.
+DeSoto was an independent record label that was initially created by the band Edsel, and after Edsel distanced themselves from the business aspects, Jawbox took control of it which later grew in size.
 "Tools & Chrome" was also distributed by the independent punk rock label Dischord Records, although the band continued to utilize their own label DeSoto for various distribution purposes.